 Types of 3D Modeling: Initial Dive

-Most polygons are triangular or quadrangular.
-Each polygon can have its texture and color, and by combining several polygons, you can get a model of any object.
-In order for the edges of the model not to have a faceted appearance, it is necessary that the polygons are small, and the surface of the object consists of small planes.
+Most polygons are triangular or quadrilateral.
+Each polygon can have its own texture and color, and by combining several polygons, you can get a model of any object.
+In order for the edges of the model not to have a faceted appearance, it is necessary that the polygons be small, and the surface of the object consists of small planes.

 NURBS and Curve Modeling

 NURBS modeling is a special case of spline modeling and is often identified with it.
 The main difference between this method and polygonal modeling is smoothness.
-A NURBS model does not consist of polygons, but curves (splines).
-However, when rendered, it is still converted to polygons, although inside the modeling system it remains in curves.
+The NURBS model does not consist of polygons, but of curves (splines).
+However, when rendering, it is still converted to polygons, although inside the modeling system it remains in curves.

-Modelers are no longer limited to topography or edge flow.
-This allows them to create 3D models similar to the process of sculpting digital clay.
+Modelers are no longer limited to topography or boundary flow.
+This allows them to create 3D models similar to the digital clay sculpting process.

-It is an algorithmic way to transform 2D images into a 3D environment.
-It is most often used when a modeler is faced with serious time or budget constraints that prevent creating 3D models from scratch using any of the above methods.
-Requiring relatively low costs, this method only needs high-quality images of the desired object from all sides in order to ultimately be able to get a whole picture.
+It is most commonly used when a modeler is faced with severe time or budget constraints that prevent them from creating 3D models from scratch with any of the above methods.
+Requiring a relatively small cost, this method only needs high-quality images of the desired object from all sides in order to eventually get a whole picture.

 How to Choose a Perfect Art Style for Your 3D Game

 There is no taxonomy of art styles for games as such.

 |What resources do you have?

-|Perhaps you want to create a game on your own or in conjunction with your friend.
-Maybe you’ve already gathered a team of artists, some of whom even have experience.
-Or maybe you’ve pulled out a lucky ticket and has a staff of super-specialists ready to work on a AAA game.
-The fewer resources you have, the easier the style to choose.
-Otherwise, you will definitely face a discrepancy between what you want and what is real.
+|Perhaps you want to create a game on your own or with a friend.
+Perhaps you have already assembled a team of artists, some of whom even have experience.
+Or maybe you’ve drawn a lucky ticket and have a super-specialist staff ready to work on a AAA game.
+The fewer resources you have, the easier it is to choose a style.
+Otherwise, you will definitely encounter a discrepancy between what you want and what is actually there.

 |What is the essence of your future game?

-|Is it a game about cybertech, nature, animals, detective investigations, or is it a classic puzzle game?
-The style will be selected based on what you want to convey to the player.
+|Is it a game about cybertech, nature, animals, detective investigations, or a classic puzzle game?
+The style will be chosen based on what you want to convey to the player.
 Often a list of adjectives is selected that can describe the game: perky, sad, mysterious, cheerful, gloomy, and so on.

-|It’s impossible to say for sure, but quite often men prefer more sever color palettes, weapons and laconic landscapes, while women want something brighter and less brutal.
+|It’s impossible to say for sure, but often men prefer more severe color palettes, weapons, and laconic landscapes, while women want something brighter and less brutal.

-- Are you considering focusing on design or gameplay?
+|Do you plan to focus on design or gameplay?

-|How much time are you willing to spend creating art?
+|How much time are you willing to spend on creativity?
 It is important to understand how important the visual component is to you and whether you are going to draw the smallest details.
-It will also have a great effect on your style choices.
+This will also have a big impact on your choice of style.

 |What platform are you targeting?

-|Once you’ve decided on this, it will be easier to immediately brush aside styles that are definitely not suitable for your game.
-For example, high-poly 3D games are hardly a good option for smartphones, but just right for PCs.
+|Once you’ve figured this out, it’s easier to brush aside styles that don’t exactly fit your game.
+For example, highly detailed 3D games are hardly a good option for smartphones, but just right for a PC.